bloomreach/bloomreach-discovery-data-validator/README.md

 ## Viewing Validation Results

-After clicking "Validate DC Feed," you will see the validation details for each JSON line.
+After clicking "Validate Data", you will see the validation details for each JSON line.
 These details include information about each line's validation status.

 When the validation is complete, you will find the following output files: